aharbi/srwind/README.md

 Next, run the bash script ''dataset.sh.''
 This will download the NREL dataset as used by the WiSoSuper Resolution paper.
 NOTE: there is a lot of data here.
 If only intending to run testing and validation, the training dataset can be commented out and is unnecessary.

-Next, run the bash script ''dataset.sh.''
-This will download the NREL dataset as used by the WiSoSuper Resolution paper.
-NOTE: there is a lot of data here.
-If only intending to run testing and validation, the training dataset can be commented out and is unnecessary.

 ### Descriptions of Functions